Alexander Spotswood: First army experience

 The War of Spanish Succession broke out in 1701.
 The main European powers fought each other throughout the following decade.

 John Churchill, 1st Duke of Marlborough, was in command of the English army stationed in central Europe.
 Alexander Spotswood was part of it as deputy quartermaster general.
 The troops remained quartered along the River Rhine for three years for the protection of the Netherlands.
 Marlborough's army descended into Bavaria In 1704, taking the Franco-Bavarian forces by surprise.
 The Battle of Blenheim took place on August 13 and ended in a major British victory.
 During the battle Spotswood was severely wounded in the chest during a heavy artillery attack.
 Medicated on the battlefield, he was then sent to London to convalesce.
-He survived the and kept the cannonball, which he used to show his friends and guests.
+He survived and kept the cannonball, which he used to show his friends and guests.

 He returned to the Flanders almost two years later.
 On 11 July 1708 he fought in the Battle of Oudenaarde, in the Netherlands, where his horse was killed and he fell prisoner to the French troops.
 But Duke of Marlborough, once again the winner of the battle, obtained his release by negotiating personally with the enemy, and Spotswood returned to his duties as quartermaster general to oversee the corn supply for the troops.

 However, his disappointment for the slowdown of his military career was growing.
 Despite the good relationship with and the trust of his superiors, he was stuck in the rank of lieutenant colonel.
 His ambitions, fuelled by the many but never kept promises of promotion, were continuously frustrated.
 In September 1709, having spent half of his life in the army, he took his leave and returned to London.